kabisa/indoor-positioning-cordova-plugin/README.md

 You need a configuration string to be able to use the SDK to navigate inside a given venue.
 Each configuration string corresponds to a single venue and has an expiration date.
-A number of configuration strings are available in the shared folder for IPS in LastPass.

 ## Using the plugin